riscos-dot-info/wined/README.md

 If you wish to compile with Fortify, you will need to add the `fortify.c`, `fortify.h` and `ufortify.h` files into `!Wined.Sources`.
-Otherwise, references to fortify will need to be removed from the Makefile (both the static dependency, from within the OBJECTS list at the top).
+Otherwise, references to fortify will need to be removed from the Makefile (both the static dependency, and from within the `OBJECTS` list at the top).

 The definitions for `FORTIFY_LOCK()` and `FORTIFY_UNLOCK()` in `ufortify.h` need to be changed to empty, as follows: